• Skip to primary navigation

 This is just as much for my kids as it is for me.
 Routines are comforting because we know what to expect.

-Part of our bedtime routine starts with me picking up the day's clutter (not all the time, to be honest.
-But on my good days, this happens and it helps).
-A clean kitchen and living room does wonders for my mood.
+Part of our bedtime routine starts with me picking up the day's clutter (not always, to be honest.
+But on my good days, this happens, and it helps).
+A clean kitchen and living room do wonders for my mood.

 The less chaos, the less overwhelmed I feel.
 My kids know after I've picked up that they're either going to get a bath or get their pajamas put on and have their snack before bed.
 (Do your kids also eat 300 times a day?)